MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/build-tabs-for-meeting.md

 * The Teams client invokes the `loadHandler` only after the `unload` sequence of the app is completed.
 For example, if a user launches tab A of your app and then launches tab B of the same app, tab B won't get the load signal until the tab A invokes the `readyToUnload` callback.

 * Apps are cached on a per-window basis.
+App caching happens on a per app (not on a per tab) basis within the same window.

 * App caching isn't supported for the meeting stage or Task module contexts, because these can be opened on top of the tab and the same webview can't be used to render the content in the tab and the Task module.
-App caching happens on a per app (not on a per tab) basis within the same window.

-* Register only the `beforeUnload` handler if your app doesn't require app caching but needs time to safely save state (if you want to ensure that leaving your app could cause the app content to be abruptly removed from the Document Object Model (DOM)).
+* Register only the `beforeUnload` handler if your app doesn't require app caching but needs time to safely save state (as leaving the app can cause the app content to be abruptly removed from the Document Object Model (DOM)).
 If the app hasn't registered for the `load` event, it's removed from the DOM after the unload flow completes.

 * Follow the guidelines in this section to onboard your app to app caching in Teams meeting first.
 For app caching support only in meetings, register the `load` or `beforeUnload` handlers if the context is `sidePanel`.